knight7080/Ex-03-SOAP-based-Web-Services/README.md

 #### Step 3:
 Give your Project a suitable Name and then click Next.
 #### Step 4:
 In the next window, make sure you have selected Server as “GlassFish Server” and Java EE Version as “Java EE 7 Web”.
-Click Finish.
+Click Finish.<br>
  ![4](https://github.com/DrMalathiSaravanan/Ex-03-SOAP-based-Web-Services/assets/139700114/ba86ef64-1e67-4eba-9935-96d4b158fcde)